All Episodes

 However, the report says there doesn't seem to be a plausible scenario that the university could have prevented this.

-Well, sure there is.
+Sure, there is.

 This is why there are so many lawsuits involved in this.

-And the the plausible scenarios are straightforward.
+And the plausible scenarios are straightforward.

 And that is let somebody arm themselves.

-I hate to be politically incorrect here, but as Dr. John Lott, my old pal, who wrote a great book called More Guns Less Crime, his new book, Freedom Nomics is a great read, too, by the way.
+I hate to be politically incorrect here, but as Dr. John Lott, my old pal, who wrote a great book called More Guns, Less Crime, his new book, Freedomnomics, is a great read too, by the way.

-Whether it's 1991 in Texas at the Luby cafeteria, or whether it's the California McDonald's case in 1984, 21 people killed there, 23 in Texas, Virginia Tech 32.
+He says, look, take a look at the one common theme in all of these shootings, whether it's 1991 in Texas at the Luby cafeteria, or whether it's the California McDonald's case in 1984, 21 people killed there, 23 in Texas, Virginia Tech 32.

 What do they all have in common?

-They are all they are all gun-free zones.
+They are all gun-free zones.

 The state of Virginia, in fact, had a very, very strict gun-free zone that they had just passed.